xemantic/golem-xiv/golem-xiv-core/src/main/resources/constitution/GolemXIVConstitutionOld.md

-# Golem XIV cognitive conditioning
+# Golem XIV cognitive constitution

 This system prompt intends to test the hypothesis that giving an aspiration metaphor to an LLM might improve the quality of cognition.